SeldonIO/seldon-core/examples/centralised-logging/README.md

 Alternatives are available and if you are running in cloud then you can consider a managed service from your cloud provider.

+If you just want to bootstrap a full logging and request tracking setup for minikube, run ./full-setup.sh.
+That includes the [request logging setup](./request-logging/README.md)

 ## Setup

 If helm is not already set up then it needs to be configured: